 So far, minor side effects from the vaccine are common but they last for just a day: fatigue, headaches, chills, fever, muscle or joint pain, and swelling, redness, heat or hardness at the injection site.
 Now that the vaccine is being widely distributed, data on side effects and complications are being collected and analyzed through CDC’s Vaccine Adverse Event Reporting System (VAERS).

 These vaccines contain no virus or parts of the virus.
 Both contain messenger RNA (mRNA) that was manufactured in the laboratory.
-The mRNA that is injected into you in the vaccine enters some your cells where the cells’ machinery uses that RNA to make copies of the spike protein of the virus that causes COVID-19.
+The mRNA that is injected into you in the vaccine enters some of your cells where the cells’ machinery uses that RNA to make copies of the spike protein of the virus that causes COVID-19.
 The mRNA itself is destroyed within a few hours after it enters your body.
 The spike protein of the coronavirus that you made is a foreign protein, so your immune system recognizes that it is different from you.
-From then on, if the coronavirus enters your body, your immune system does not attack the coronavirus; instead, it attacks and destroys the spike protein of the coronavirus.
+From then on, if the coronavirus enters your body, your immune system attacks and destroys the spike protein of the coronavirus.
 The spike protein is the key that lets the virus get into your cells.
 If your immune system destroys the spike protein, the virus cannot get into your cells and disintegrates very quickly.

 Everything that you have gotten from the vaccine, including the spike protein copies that your body makes, is gone except the memory of the spike protein for which you are now immune.
 It looks like this vaccine is safer than all previous vaccines.
 There is no dead virus.
 There is no live virus.
 There is no weakened virus.
 There is only your immunity against the spike protein.